 1. Use the GPL license.
 100%.

-3. Use the 80/20 rule to separate certain features which are only useful for 20% of users, but confusing for the other 80%.
+3. If you feel you must have extensions, use the 80/20 rule to separate certain features which are only useful for 20% of users, but confusing for the other 80%.
 Put the 20% features into free extensions or “add ons”.

 4. Put all of your plugin code up on GitHub.com.
 Encourage other developers to get involved.